 On the Algarve’s wild, wind-whipped west coast, crowds are few and the Atlantic waves are tremendous.
 Cliff-wrapped Praia da Arrifana is a gorgeous golden crescent, with a ruined fortress, beachside restaurant and plenty of serious surf.
 For more of the same, hop south to lagoonside Praia da Bordeira, where dunes fizz away into the brilliant blue sea.

-Making just a tiny indentation on Menorca’s southwest coast, Cala Macarella is playa fantasy stuff, with flour-white sand and startlingly turquoise waters.
+Making just a tiny indentation on Menorca’s southwest coast, Cala Macarella is fantasy stuff, with flour-white sand and startlingly turquoise waters.
 Nuzzling among cliffs stippled with pines and holm oaks, the horseshoe-shaped bay can only be reached on foot or by boat.
-It gets incredibly busy in summer, so time it right by arriving early or late or visiting in the low season.
+It gets incredibly busy in summer, so time it right by arriving early or late in the day, or visiting in the low season.

 9. Navagio Beach, Greece

-The Greek beach of a million postcards, Navagio in Zakynthos is one place you might be glad to find yourself shipwrecked – hence its prosaic nickname Shipwreck Beach.
+The Greek beach of a million postcards, Navagio in Zakynthos is better known by its nickname, Shipwreck Beach, due to the stranded cargo ship on its shores.
 With mighty cliffs flinging up above a perfect arc of sand and sea so blue it looks Photoshopped, this heaven-on-earth beach is no secret.
 But if you dodge the high season, it’s still worth boating it out here to be momentarily floored by its beauty.

 10. Platja de Coll Baix, Mallorca